 The Benefits of Divorce Co-Mediation

-Co-mediation features two divorce mediators rather than just one, providing your clients with advantages absent from both traditional divorce litigation and single-mediator situations.
+Divorce co-mediation features two divorce mediators rather than just one, providing your clients with advantages absent from both traditional divorce litigation and single-mediator situations.
 Co-mediators work together to review your clients’ documents, attend every mediation session, and provide guidance as each of the issues surrounding the divorce is addressed.
-Co-mediation often brings together mediators of different professional backgrounds, ensures an efficient and focused process, offers a two-for-one hourly rate, and facilitates effective male-female communication to make divorce a more positive experience for everyone involved.
+Divorce co-mediation often brings together mediators of different professional backgrounds, ensures an efficient and focused process, offers a two-for-one hourly rate, and facilitates effective male-female communication to make divorce a more positive experience for everyone involved.

 Divorce Co-Mediation Advantage: Multiple Perspectives